DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/testing-in-headless-mode.md

 Note that the [Take screenshot](../../../test-api/actions/take-screenshot.md) and [Resize window](../../../test-api/actions/resize-window.md) features are fully supported in the headless mode.

-> In the headless mode, the browser's viewport size is `1280x800` by default.
-You can change it via the [ResizeWindow](../../../test-api/actions/resize-window.md) command or via [Device Emulation Mode](using-chrome-device-emulation.md#emulator-parameters) parameters (for Chrome).

-## CDP Port
+## Automation Port

-[Chrome Debugging Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/) requires a remote debugging port to attach to a Chrome instance.
-TestCafe automatically assigns a free port but you can specify a custom port via the `cdpPort` argument if necessary:
+Chrome and Firefox require a remote control port for TestCafe to attach to the browser instance.
+TestCafe automatically assigns a free port but you can specify a custom port via the `cdpPort` argument for Chrome and the `marionettePort` argument for Firefox.

 ```sh
 testcafe "chrome:headless:cdpPort=9223" tests/sample-fixture.js